uhoang/blog/content/project/consumer-lifestyle-clustering.md

 {{<figure src="/images/kmean_silhouette_width_vs_num_clusters.png" title="Fig.2: Silhouette width by number of cluster in k-means">}}
 <br/>

-* __Visualize clusters in lower dimensions__: In order to see how well-seperated clusters that PAM or k-means is able to detect, I employ t-distributed stochastic neighborhood embedding (t-SNE) to visualize clusters in 2D.
+* __Visualize clusters in lower dimensions__: In order to see how well-separated clusters that PAM or k-means is able to detect, I employ t-distributed stochastic neighbor embedding (t-SNE) to visualize clusters in 2D.
 The technique tries to reduce the dimensionality of inputs, but still preserve its local structure.
 For further details, see the [t-SNE software] (https://lvdmaaten.github.io/tsne/) developed by Laurens van der Maaten. <br/>

 {{<figure src="/images/pam_tsne_5clusters.png" title="Fig.3: t-SNE">}}
-The plot shows that some clusters are unstable or not very well-seperated from other clusters.
+The plot shows that some clusters are unstable or not very well-separated from other clusters.
 To probe further, I employ several resampling schemes(bootstrap, subsetting, jittering, replacement of points by noise) to assess the stability of these clusters.
 These methods are implemented in [`clusterboot`](https://www.rdocumentation.org/packages/fpc/versions/2.1-11/topics/clusterboot) [in package fpc] by Christian Hennig.

 ```R
 * Cluster stability assessment *